microsoft/SandboxSecurityTools/EdgeSandboxTestTool/README.md

 cmake --build . --config Release
 ```

 This project produces two executables: estt.exe and renderer.exe.
-The renderer.exe application is the sandbox process that mimicks the restricted environment of the Chromium renderer process.
+The renderer.exe application is the sandbox process that mimics the restricted environment of the Chromium renderer process.
 The estt.exe application is used to start the renderer.exe sandbox process.

 ## How to Run
 `.\Release\estt.exe .\Release\renderer.exe`